Still don't have a stimulus check? Here's how to track yours.

 As major banks started delivering $1,400 stimulus checks this month, the timing of the federal relief payments has aroused concerns among many people who are struggling to make ends meet amid the coronavirus-hobbled economy.

-The House Ways and Means Committee has sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.
+The House Ways and Means Committee on Monday sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.

 "Some of our most vulnerable seniors and persons with disabilities, including veterans who served our country with honor, are unable to pay for basic necessities while they wait for their overdue payments," lawmakers on the panel wrote.

-Some people who bank at smaller institutions, like the startup bank Current, had received payments as early as March 12, or only one day after President Joe Biden signed the American Rescue Plan into law.
-Those banks had used their own balance sheets to credit the money into customer accounts rather than waiting for the official fund settlement date of March 17, which was set by the IRS.
+Among the first people to receive payments are those who bank at some smaller institutions, like the startup bank Current.
+Some of those people received payments as early as March 12, or only one day after President Joe Biden signed the American Rescue Plan into law.
+That's because those banks used their own balance sheets to credit the money into customer accounts rather than waiting for the official fund settlement date of March 17, which was set by the IRS.

-That doesn't mean all eligible people received their payments in the first week, however, with the IRS gradually distributing all of the funds over the next few weeks.
-In some cases, people may also experience delays in getting a stimulus check, including individuals who filed paper tax returns.
+Millions of customers at bigger banks like JPMorgan Chase and Wells Fargo received their payments on March 17 or later, depending on when the IRS set the payment date.
+But in some cases, people may experience longer delays in getting a stimulus check, including individuals who filed paper tax returns.
 That's because the IRS is basing the payments on a person's most recent tax returns, while the agency also remains backed up in processing paper forms due to the pandemic.

+One year after the pandemic shut down the U.S. economy, millions of people continue to experience financial hardship.
+About 38% of people said their household income remains impacted by the crisis, according to a study from TransUnion, a financial services firm.

 "It's material improvement, but it indicates over one-third of consumers are continuing to feel some sort of financial impact," Wise told CBS MoneyWatch.
 "That's a big deal."